Your questions answered:

 Dr. Shawn Sobers - Rastafari academic, filmmaker, faith and cultural expertise

-William Heath - Entrepreneur, track record of social-enterprise startups in Bath
+William Heath - social entrepreneur with track record of startups

 12. Since installation in March 2019 is there anything that the CIC has done that hasn’t been previously raised?